Enrolment in the National Cervical Screening Programme

 Who runs the screening programme?

-The screening programme is run by the National Screening Unit within the Ministry of Health.
+The screening programme is run by the National Screening Unit within Te Whatu Ora – Health New Zealand.
 We manage both the cervical screening and breast screening programmes for New Zealand women.
 You can find out more on the National Screening Unit website.

 Whenever you receive health services, your rights are protected by the Code of Health and Disability Services Consumers’ Rights.

-During your smear tests and follow-up and when talking to health workers you have the right to:
+During your screening tests and follow-up and when talking to health workers you have the right to:

 - be treated with respect